top of page

 The more Grossman learned about what had happened to Ukraine's Jews, the more questions he had.
 These were basic questions about human nature that would echo later at Adolf Eichmann's trial in Jerusalem.
 How could people go to their deaths with such docile obedience?
 He learned the victims sometimes politely waited in queues all day for their turn to lie down in the pit and take a bullet in the back of the head.
 How could they go so quietly into the night?

 Moreover, what made otherwise decent people turn into enthusiastic looters and executioners?
-Remember, local volunteers stood watch at the edge of the pit and finished off any stragglers attempting to crawl away to safety.
+Remember, local volunteers stood watch at the pit's edge and finished off any stragglers attempting to crawl away to safety.
 Was human nature so malleable that anyone could be made to do anything in the right circumstances?
 And if this was the case, if murderer and murdered were infinitely interchangeable roles depending on the historical circumstances, then we were all screwed, because that meant the only ingredient required to turn the world into a giant abattoir was the right ideology, surgically applied just right, to convince people to kill with wild abandon or be killed with bovine docility.

-Grossman believed that such extreme circumstances only occurred after careful psychological preparation by a totalitarian regime holding monopolies on power and information.
-The latter allowed targeted propaganda campaigns to be waged that stirred pre-existing hatreds.
+Grossman believed such extreme circumstances only occurred after careful psychological preparation by a totalitarian regime holding monopolies on power and information.
+The latter allowed targeted propaganda campaigns to be waged that stirred pre-existing hatred.
 A small minority of calculating bad actors orchestrate everything.
 They create the villain, the plot, the conspiracy; they manufacture the damning evidence of the crimes and then spin the drama to its illogical conclusion.

-Done well, it's really quite convincing to the average person.
+Done well, it's quite convincing to the average person.
 Meanwhile, the majority go along after having their minds infected by this propaganda.
 On the receiving end, another small minority – the propaganda campaign's target, the scapegoats – suffer death or imprisonment accordingly.
-The human instinct of self-preservation means they’ll remain obedient all the way to the end, hoping against hope for some mercy, some reprieve, or that they'll wake up and it was all a bad dream.
+The human instinct of self-preservation means they'll remain obedient to the end, hoping against hope for some mercy, some reprieve, or that they'll wake up and it was all a bad dream.

 Into the Unknown by Alfred Kubin - 1900